We are closely monitoring the situation to determine when we can safely open the Pumphouse Museum.

 - Every day July 1 through Labor Day from 1 to 5pm.

 ADMISSION IS FREE

 The Pump House Museum has been recognized as making a significant contribution to the cultural and educational life of Park Township and the west Michigan area.
 The Park Township supervisor has said that HOBS and the Pump House Museum were the best investment in a community non -profit that the township had made.

 The Pump House is the last surviving structure of the splendid Hotel Ottawa Complex.
 It was built in 1901 as an Edison Electric Power Plant to provide lighting for the hotel and grounds.
 After the hotel burned in 1923, an existing pump was relocated to the building to provide water to the cottages at Ottawa Beach.
 Thereafter the building became known as the Pump House.
 In the 1980s public water came to Ottawa Beach, and the building was no longer needed.
 Over the ensuing decades it fell into disrepair.

 The museum is now an important central feature of the Historic Ottawa Beach Park’s “Black Lake Boardwalk” that links the Mt.
 Pisgah Dune Stairs, to the Holland Harbor Fishing access, to the Lake Michigan Beach, accessible through the Holland State Park.
 The location has a tremendous base of visitors to the museum.
-Holland State Park drew over 1.9 million visitors in 2011.
+Holland State Park draws over two million visitors a year.
 The Pump House Museum is a prime cultural attraction among all the natural attractions in the area.